simo-pagliu/Magistrale/Project Managment/Notes.md

 *Figure: Cost Structure of the project.*

 The total projected cost of the project amounts to approximately €297,177, broken down into:
-- **External Costs:** €263,097 (approximately 89%), covering materials, external engineering, and supplier-provided items.
+- **External Costs:** €264,097.00 (approximately 89%), covering materials, external engineering, and supplier-provided items.
-- **Internal Costs:** €34,080 (approximately 11%), covering internal manpower and internal engineering.
+- **Internal Costs:** €35,480.00 (approximately 11%), covering internal manpower and internal engineering.

 This distribution reflects the industrial nature of the project, where most of the value is embedded in externally sourced equipment and services.

-The CBS structure helped validate consistency between WBS items and cost drivers, enabling cross-checks between time scheduling, deliverables, and financial expectations.
+The CBS helped validate consistency between WBS items and cost drivers, enabling cross-checks between time scheduling, deliverables, and financial expectations.
 Costs were also used as inputs for resource profiling, cash flow planning, and the S-curve analysis to ensure alignment across planning layers.

 For the detailed cost breakdown refer to the excel file attached.

+INSERIRE REFERENCE QUI

 ## Resource, Scheduling and Time Management
 ### Resource definition